Menton, Provence: tourism & sightseeing

 Further away from the centre, particularly along the Boulevard de Garavan (north of the cemetery) towards Italy there are numerous grand villas surrounded by beautifully maintained gardens, with the turquoise Mediterranean sea as a scenic backdrop.

-Apart from the main beach that runs between Menton and Cap Martin several other beaches are found along the coast around Menton, including a sandy beach at Plage des Sablettes to the east of the centre (next to the old port).
+Apart from the Plage du Fossan, the main beach that runs between Menton and Cap-Martin, there are several other beaches along the coast around Menton, including a sandy beach at Plage des Sablettes to the east of the centre (next to the old port).

 Oranges, lemons and gardens